-11 Facts You Didn't Know About Content Analytics
+11 Facts You Didn’t Know about Content Analytics and Big Data

 Fact #2 -- Three-quarters of enterprises believe there is real business insight to be gained from content analytics, further highlighting its position as a technology that adds true value to an organization.

-- Thirty-four percent of organizations are using content analytics for process automation, information governance, contextual search or business insight.
+Fact #7 - Thirty-four percent of organizations are using content analytics for process automation, information governance, contextual search, or business insight.

-- Benefits from inbound analytics include faster flowing processes (50 percent), happier staff (32 percent) and improved governance (20 percent).
+Fact #8 - Benefits from inbound analytics include faster-flowing processes (50 percent), happier staff (32 percent), and improved governance (20 percent).

 The survey was taken using a web-based tool by 238 individual members of the AIIM community between April 17, 2015, and May 8, 2015.